Have you ever thought about living in a school bus conversion? More people are choosing to live in a school bus rather than a traditional RV.

-“After living in it for a year we realized we weren’t cutting as much costs as we wanted and we weren’t traveling,” said Amy.
-“We’d travel a bit but it wasn’t very convenient.
-Plus, I couldn’t put my touch on it and that bothered me.
+“After living in it for a year we realized we weren’t cutting as many costs as we wanted and we weren’t traveling,” said Amy.
+“Plus, I couldn’t put my personal touch on the RV and that bothered me.
 Even hanging a picture wasn’t easy.”

 They wanted something off-grid and small enough to have a good turning radius.